 In Lakota society boys became adults through ritual, initiation, and meaningful tradition.
 This sacred rite of passage Hembleciya (Vision Quest) consisted of a boy spending one to four days and nights secluded in nature and provided him with time to communicate with the fundamental forces and spiritual energies of creation and understand his purpose in life.
 During this time of intense spiritual communication, he received profound insight into himself and the world and transitioned between childhood and full acceptance into society as an adult.

 Although we cannot lead boys on Vision Quests, we can assist them as they make the difficult and confusing transition from childhood to adulthood and try to help them answer questions such as "Who am I?"
 "What do I have to offer?"
 "Why do I feel the way I do?"

 We know that there comes a time in every boy's life when he must leave family and friends and go off alone.
 By participating in "To Be A Man" we hope that boys will learn what it means to become an adult, take responsibility for himself, and make a meaningful contribution to society.

 conclude with a twenty-four hour Quest that is not to be confused with the Vision Quest taken by Lakota.
 It is our aim to help Night Eagle campers make the transition from boyhood to mature adulthood in an environment in which they feel safe and among friends.

+In order for this program to be viable, we will need a minimum of six campers to participate.
 For further information, see the "To Be A Man" Parents' Handbook in the Documents section of this site under Parents or call the office.
 We'll be happy to talk with you about the program!